seamplex/feenox/README.markdown

 grad student creates a new one from scratch.
 So why adding FeenoX to the already-crowded space of FEA tools?

-To better illustrate the point, let us first consider what the options are when an engineer needs to to write a technical report, paper or
+To better illustrate FeenoX’ unfair advantage (in the entrepreneurial sense), let us first consider what the options are when an engineer needs to to write a technical report, paper or document:
-document:

 | Feature                           | Microsoft Word | Google Docs | Markdown[1] | (La)TeX |
 |:----------------------------------|:--------------:|:-----------:|:-----------:|:-------:|